Kimberly Sogge PhD CPsych

 I enjoy teaching and training the next generation of psychologists and other health care providers.
-For the past few years I have enjoyed teaching Acceptance and Commitment Therapy to fellow clinicians through the Canadian Association for Psychotherapists and Counsellors.
-I frequently teach academic half days and workshops or retreats for the University of Ottawa Faculty of Medicine.
+For the past few years I have enjoyed teaching Mindfulness Skills to post-graduate students and faculty at the Ottawa Faculty of Medicine.
+I frequently teach academic half days and workshops or retreats for difference academic departments in the University of Ottawa Faculty of Medicine.
+I am also frequently invited to teach retreats and workshops to physicians and other professionals on Compassion and Mindful Self Compassion approaches to leadership and leadership resilience.
+I have taught Acceptance and Commitment Therapy to fellow clinicians through the Canadian Association for Psychotherapists and Counsellors.
 Until 2013 I provided mentorship and clinical supervision to doctoral students as a clinical faculty member at the Centre for Psychological Services at the University of Ottawa.
 I have provided clinical teaching and supervision to doctoral students, and have taught as an adjunct faculty member at Trent University, University of Lethbridge and University of Calgary.

 I believe that learning is lifelong.
 When we meet you can be assured that your psychologist is actively involved with the latest developments in psychological science, mindfulness, and evidence based integrative health.

 Since moving to the Outaouais region, I have enjoyed offering pro bono talks and volunteer support to multiple community groups.
-Recent talks include the Women’s Business Network, the Ottawa Mindfulness professional association, the National Capital Region chapter of the Canadian Counselling and Psychotherapy Association, the Hopewell Eating Disorders Support Centre, and Nakkertok Ski Club.
-Volunteer support has been as Psyching Team volunteer for marathon runners and pro bono mental training to competitive athletes at Nakkertok Ski Club.
+Recent talks and training include the Nakkertok Nordic Ski Club, the Ottawa Women’s Business Network, the Ottawa Mindfulness professional association, the National Capital Region chapter of the Canadian Counselling and Psychotherapy Association, the Hopewell Eating Disorders Support Centre, and others.
+Volunteer support has been as Psyching Team volunteer for marathon runners and pro bono mental training to competitive athletes at various community sports organizations.

-I am happy to speak to community or professional groups about psychology for health and performance topics including: Mindfulness for Life, Mindfulness in Nature, Mindfulness in Sport, Mindful Self Compassion (MSC), ACT (Acceptance and Commitment Therapy), MBSR (Mindfulness Based Stress Reduction) and topics related to mind body health such as weight loss, eating disorders, Maudsley FBT (Family Based Treatment) for eating disorders in adolescents, ED recovery, mindful eating, and body image.
+I am happy to speak to community or professional groups about psychology for health and performance topics including: Compassionate Mind Training, Mindfulness for Life, Mindfulness in Nature, Mindfulness in Sport, Mindful Self Compassion (MSC), ACT (Acceptance and Commitment Therapy), MBSR (Mindfulness Based Stress Reduction) and topics related to mind body health such as weight loss, eating disorders, Maudsley FBT (Family Based Treatment) for eating disorders in adolescents, ED recovery, mindful eating, and body image.